-Designed for adult learners who require flexible academic schedules, the Adult Degree Program (ADP) provides undergraduate curricula in an accelerated (eight-week) evening and weekend format.
-Students may obtain a Bachelor of Business Administration degree while majoring in Accounting, Human Resource Management, or Information Technology Management.
-Similarly, students may earn a Bachelor of Science in Law, Justice, and Society; a Bachelor of Science leading to K-6 teacher certification, or a Bachelor of Social Work.
+Designed for adult learners who require flexible academic schedules, the Adult Degree Program (ADP) provides undergraduate curricula in an accelerated (eight-week) evening, weekend and online formats.
+Students may obtain a Bachelor of Business Administration degree while majoring in Accounting, Human Resource Management or Information Technology Management.
+Similarly, students may earn a Bachelor of Science in Law, Justice and Society; in K-6 teacher certification; in Information Technology Applications; or a Bachelor of Social Work.
+Students may minor in Applied Ethics or Psychology.
 Students may also pursue non-degree tracks for professional and personal development.
-Contact Dr. Teresa Bagamery Clark in Adult Learning at 615-966-5859, or via e-mail at clarktb@lipscomb.edu for additional information.
+Contact Dr. Teresa Bagamery Clark, Director, at 615.966.5859, or via e-mail at teresa.clark@lipscomb.edu for additional information.